Voting FAQs

 Voting absentee in person at a satellite voting station

-Some county auditors host satellite voting locations where voters can cast an absentee ballot in person before Election Day.
-All absentee ballots are counted and tabulated on Election Day.
+Some county auditors host satellite voting locations where voters registered anywhere in that county can cast an absentee ballot in person before Election Day.
 Don’t forget your voter ID!

 To find out if your county auditor is hosting a satellite voting station, contact your local county auditor’s office.